qwang897/PATHpre/dataset/README.md

 Simulation Dataset for Multi-State (MS) Proteins

-MS_pair: This file lists all MS proteins identified in the simulation.
-(PDB ID + chain ID)
+MS_pair: This file lists all MS proteins identified in the simulation (PDB ID + chain ID).
+The first 2006 entries could be seen two state in simulation. the last entries didn't show two state, if you wish more information about this, please contact us.

 path_stru.zip: This archive contains the protein structures along the transition pathway.
 The structures are provided in sequential frames, ranging from frame0.gro to frame19.gro.
 We only show proteins with clear two-states in our coarse-grained simulations.